George Ezra: 'It's like school backstage'

 "They just look like they could do with having a nap and some time [alone].
 I know I could."

+"It's really nice seeing all the artists in pyjamas with no make-up on.
+It was a really fun atmosphere."

+Ezra and Clean Bandit are both playing in Swansea's Singleton Park for The Biggest Weekend.

-The singer plays the main stage at BBC Radio 1's main stage in Swansea's Singleton Park on Saturday afternoon; with Radio 2 taking over Coventry's and BBC 6 Music at Belfast's Titanic Slipways.
+The UK-wide festival also sees BBC Radio 2 taking over Coventry's War Memorial Park and BBC 6 Music at Belfast's Titanic Slipways.

 - Ed Sheeran 'warms up' Biggest Weekend